 The standard period of validity in Bulgaria is: 5 years but at least 24 months.

 How much will it cost?

-Initial Blue Card fee: 110 BGN (55 EUR) for the Migration Directorate Services..
+Initial EU Blue Card fee: 110 BGN (55 EUR) for the Migration Directorate Services.

 Fee for express issuance: 45 EUR for 10 working days.
 112 EUR for 3 working days.

-National law foresees that the maximum processing time for issuing a Blue Card in Bulgaria is 7 days.
+National law foresees that the maximum processing time for issuing an EU Blue Card in Bulgaria is no more than three months.